Spring is here—Te Koanga—and with it, the chance to make a fresh start.

 So the first stage of renewal, as Nature teaches, is that debris and dead matter must be cleared.
 My tai chi teacher calls this ‘Invest in loss.’

-Sometimes winter flu and sickness has the effect of clearing out old gunk and preparing the way for something new.
+Sometimes winter flu and sickness have the effect of clearing out old gunk and preparing the way for something new.
 Some people like to take matters into their own hands and induce a clearing through their bodies by fasting or having a colonic at the start of spring, or switching from stodgy food to green juice and smoothies.

 On the inner level, we are always clogging our energy systems with more information than we need, or with negativity and burdens from other people and other places.
 Spiritual practices, such as meditation, chanting, silent retreats or yoga are effective ways of clearing the soul and refreshing our being.
 Is it time for you to take a retreat?

 Now nature steps into the clear patches with regeneration.
 The sun reaches places where it couldn’t go before, and everywhere little seedlings begin to spring up.